duglin/knregistry/README.md

   Knative doesn't allow generic Volumes to be mounted into Knative Services - sadly

+Of course there are issues too.
+It appears it doesn't support directories and it doesn't preserve file permissions.
+Ultimately, a Volume would be nice but for this demo's purposes a ConfigMap will do.

 ```bash
 $ kubectl create cm source --from-file=src
 configmap/source created